Latest

 Speech

-World Tsunami Awareness Day 2024 - Secretary-General's Message, Antonio Guterres
+World Children's Day 2024 - Secretary-General's Message, António Guterres

 Learn more